 If you're decorating a living room or bedroom, you can add soft furnishings to create a warm and inviting finish that's sure to make your space feel complete.

 Cushions in pale shades with linen covers or decorated with tassels are fun options that are easy to coordinate, making them wonderful base cushions.
 Add one or two accent cushions with your base collection on the bed or sofa, preferably printed with florals and mandalas, or in rich velvet material.
+Rugs are also a great way to enhance this theme and will help you create a cosy environment.

 Throw blankets look best when draped over the corner of your bed or placed casually over the back of your sofa.
 The aim is for your space to look effortless, and a little, well, shabby!
 Perfectly laid out soft furnishings in this style can sometimes be harsh on the eye and contradict the style, so don't be afraid to allow things to look untidy.
 The best Shabby Chic throws are often cable-knit, tasselled, or floral printed jacquard.
 Think: your Nana's bedspread, but a little more modern!